 By implementing GS1 barcodes with serialised product identifiers engraved onto surgical instruments, Robert Ballanger ensured that they could identify the instruments that were used on each patient, essential for infection control.
 In addition, they were able to increase the accuracy of their surgical kits and enable combined processing of instruments from two hospitals.

-Robert Ballanger enabled increased visibility and accuracy of traceability of surgical instruments to the patient through their implementation of GS1 standards.
+Robert Ballanger enabled increased visibility and accuracy of traceability of surgical instruments to the patient through their implementation of GS1 barcodes.
 This visibility helps the hospital identify which instruments have been used for which patients, and ensures packing of accurate instrument kits.

 - Surgical instruments can be traced to the patients on which they were used1